 Give fluids to replace those lost through sweating with fever.
 Water is best, but low-sodium broths or soups, diluted fruit juice, or frozen juice bars can be used for older children.
 Talk with your healthcare provider about a plan.
 For an infant, breastmilk or formula is fine and all that is usually needed.

 If your child has discomfort from the fever, check with your healthcare provider to see if you can use ibuprofen or acetaminophen to help reduce the fever.
-(Never give aspirin to a child under age 18.
-It could cause a rare but serious condition called Reye syndrome.)
-Generally, ibuprofen is not recommended for infants younger than 6 months.
 The correct dose for these medicines depends on your child's weight.
+Don’t use ibuprofen in children younger than 6 months old.
+Never give aspirin to a child under age 18.
+It could cause a rare but serious condition called Reye syndrome.

 Make sure your child gets lots of rest.